 Other (Classroom, Office, etc) - 23%

-Since FY2008, campus water consumption has decreased 16.2% which is about 80% of the way to the 2015 goal of a 20% reduction.
-However, this is likely driven by reduced energy consumption and the campus needs to develop a free-standing water-conservation plan.
+Since FY2008, campus water consumption has decreased 19% which is just one percent shy of the 2015 goal of a 20% reduction.

 Waste Reduction

 The campus collects and reports waste reduction data only on a five year basis. iCAP requirements on waste involve creation of a zero-waste plan, and achievement of a 75% waste diversion rate by 2020.
 Current campus waste diversion rate (for FY2009) is 56.4%.
 A breakdown by type of recyclable can be found in the Waste Reduction plans for 2005 and 2010.
 An overall target for waste reduction is also needed.